fabianaapateanu/training-mobile-basic-practice-project/README.md

     2. Verify password text has a specific value.
 This can be empty if no password has been filled, or the value of the password which has been used.
     3. Tap on OK button in order to close the Password dialog
     4. Verify the OK button is not displayed anymore

+If you managed in a timely manner to implement the above steps, please also do the following:

+2. Navigate with Back and try to post a message

+    1. Tap on the Back button - you should reach the Yamba app home page
+    2. Tap on Post button
+    3. Type in text which should be posted
+    4. Type OK button